 To get a better idea of whether your house should stay on the market at its asking price for longer, do some research to find out how long it takes similar homes in your area to sell.
 If you are selling a luxury home, for example, you may find that similar homes stay on the market for several months before the right buyer comes along.

-If you find that your real estate market is decreasing in value from month to month, then you should reduce the price to sell your home right away.
-If you put off reducing the price or reduce it by a smaller margin than the market is losing each month, then your house will remain overpriced to buyers.
+If your real estate market is decreasing in value from month to month, then you should reduce the price to sell your home right away.
+Or, maybe, if you put off reducing the price or reduce it by a smaller margin than the market is losing each month, then your house will remain overpriced to buyers.

 How Much to Drop a House Price